hashkat/hashkat/docs/ThisIsHashkat.md

 Regardless of ideology, language, region or agent type, persons retransmit different content according to their own views of importance.

 As an example, my uncle and I are both on Twitter.
 We share a region, language, ideology and agent_type, yet I retransmit anything containing a cute mammal, while my uncle retransmits political content.
-Clearly I will live longer.
+Clearly I will live longer because I have the better zen.

 <center>
 <img src='../img/thisishashkat/catchill.jpg'>
 </center>

-Retweet preference classes in Hashkat are intended to mimic this different retweeting behavior independent of language, ideology, region or agent_type.
+Retweet preference classes in Hashkat are intended to mimic this different retweeting behavior.

-A preference class defines different retweet rates by tweet_type and by agent_type of the sender.
+A preference class defines different retweet rates by tweet_type and by agent_type of the sender, and is independent of language, ideology, region or agent_type.

 The code for a sample preference class is shown below.